 could be an alternative to Example I/O-3.

-To see output from build actions in the Build window, enable the option Tools > Options > IDE Options… > Messages > Show build messages > All.
+To see output from build actions in the Build Log window, use the context menu in that window and select All.

 When the project is up-to-date, the build actions will not be invoked, that is, build actions are only performed if at least one tool in the toolchain is invoked.